awortmann/awortmann.github.io/_pages/companion/skill-based-manufacturing/index.md

 nav: false
 ---

-*This is the companion website for the manuscript titled "Skill-Based Manufacturing: A Systematic Mapping Study" currently under submission.
+*This is the companion website for the manuscript*

+*"Skill-Based Manufacturing: A Systematic Mapping Study" by Alexander Uhl, David Dietrich, Carsten Ellwein, Max Hossfeld, and Andreas Wortmann*

+*which currently is under submission.
 After acceptance, this website will be moved into an archive with a persistent DOI, e.g., at [Zenodo](https://zenodo.org/).*

 ### Motivation